Avaiga/taipy-doc/docs/gallery/finance/fraud_detection/index.md

 data-keywords: dashboard vizelement layout chart ai multi-page classification enterprise
 short-description: A Taipy Application that analyzes credit card transactions to detect fraud.
 img: fraud_detection/images/fraud_threshold.png
+hide:
+    - toc
 ---
 A Taipy Application that analyzes credit card transactions to detect fraud.

 !!! note "Taipy Enterprise edition"

     Taipy provides robust, business-focused applications tailored for enterprise environments.
 To maintain standards of security and customization, these applications are proprietary like this application.
 If you’re looking for solutions that are immediately deployable and customizable to your business needs, we invite you to try them out and contact us for more detailed information.

     [Try it live](https://fraud-detection.taipy.cloud/Transactions){: .tp-btn target='blank' }